TedHusted/awake/awake.md/awake.md

 “First, says Park, “let me thank special agents Harper and Mitchell for arranging this rare meeting between the NTSB, CIA, and FBI, so that we can share notes on the Geller case.”

-“It was the Pulse synthetic agent’s sudden enhancement at the beginning of the week that pulled us into the case,” says Carla.
+“We were pulled into the case by the Pulse synthetic agent’s upgrade earlier this week,” says Carla.
 “We understand that Geller might have been the author.
 But now he has died from injuries sustained in a car crash.”

-Pointing to the board, Park continues, “These are the key events leading up to Brent Geller’s demise.
+Pointing to the board, Park continues: “These are the key events leading up to Brent Geller’s demise.

-1. Coding binge creates the breakthrough code
+1. Coding binge creates the breakthrough code.
-2. Meeting with manager
+2. Meeting with manager.
-3. Car crash with drone sighting
+3. Car crash with drone sighting.
-4. Wheelchair incident with drone sighting”
+4. Wheelchair incident with drone sighting.”

-	Two lines ran from the car crash to bubbles reading, “Blank ERD” and “Missing phone. ”
+	Two lines ran from the car crash to bubbles reading, “Blank ERD” and “Missing phone”.

-	Standing next to her, Tate nods, as did the holograms of Carla and Noah.
+	Standing next to her, Tate nods.
+The holograms of Carla and Noah also nod.

 	Noah offers, “I talked to Elena Vargas.
-She says the recording of the meeting was altered, at least as she remembers it.”
+She says the recording of the meeting was altered.
+At least as she remembers it.”

 	“Board, add a bubble to ‘Meeting with manager’ that says ‘Altered Reel’ with a question mark.”
 Per Carla’s instructions, the bubble appeared.